Vehicle Insurance: What You Need to Know

 If you’re involved in an accident, follow these steps:

-Do not admit fault at the scene of the accident or sign any documents without consulting your insurance. - Gather Evidence:
+1. Don’t Admit Responsibility: Do not admit fault at the accident scene or sign documents without consulting your Insurance.

-Contact your insurance provider immediately, providing them with all necessary details about the accident, including the other driver’s insurance information. - Medical Records:
+3. Report to Your Insurance: Please get in touch with your insurance provider immediately and provide them with all necessary details about the accident, including the other driver’s insurance information.

-Visit a doctor or hospital to document any injuries you sustained from the accident. - Witness Details:
+4. Medical Records: Visit a doctor or hospital to document any injuries you sustained from the accident.

-Collect contact information from any witnesses who can support your claim. - Legal Assistance:
+5. Witness Details: Collect contact information from any witnesses who can support your claim.

-A solicitor can help you investigate the claim, manage the process, and ensure all the accident details are included in the claim.
+Legal Assistance: In the event of an accident, a solicitor can be a valuable resource.
+They can help you investigate the claim, manage the process, and ensure all the accident details are included in the claim.
+This professional support can give you the guidance and reassurance you need during a potentially stressful time.

 What Happens If Your Vehicle is Written Off?

-If your insurer determines your vehicle is beyond repair, they’ll offer you the market value of your vehicle at the time of the accident.
-If the other driver is uninsured or fled the scene, the Motor Insurers Bureau (MIB) may help settle your claim.
+If your insurer determines your vehicle is beyond repair, they’ll offer you the market value of your car at the time of the accident.
+The Motor Insurers Bureau (MIB) may help settle your claim if the other driver is uninsured or fled the scene.

-In a non-fault claim, the driver at fault admits responsibility, and their insurance will cover the cost of repairs and compensation. - At-Fault Claim:
+- Non-Fault Claim: In a non-fault claim, the driver at fault admits responsibility, and their Insurance will cover the cost of repairs and compensation.

-If you are found at fault, your insurance will cover repairs for the other party, but you may have to pay for your damages.
+- At-Fault Claim: If you are found at fault, your Insurance will cover the other party’s repairs, but you may have to pay for your damages.

 Insurance Excess: